innobead/huber/README.md

 # Contribution

-If you would like to add some useful tools in the builtin managed packages list, please have a PR as below steps.
+If you would like to add some useful tools to the built-in managed packages list, please follow the steps below to submit a pull request (PR):

-1. Add a new package module in `crates/generator/src/pkg` as the below k3s example.
+1. Add a new package module in crates/generator/src/pkg, following the example of K3s shown below:
 <details>
   <summary>crates/generator/src/pkg/k3s.rs</summary>